aaruni96/maps/Readme.md

 ### Bubblewrap

 We currently depend on a patched version of bubblewrap to avoid minor problem in how SIGINT is handled.
-Until the fix (or equivalent) is bundled into release, we need to clone and compile `https://github.com/aaruni96/bubblewrap/tree/ak/sigint` . `maps` will automatically try to do this for you, but you must ensure you have the devtools installed to compile maps.
+Until the fix (or equivalent) is bundled into release, we need to clone and compile `https://github.com/aaruni96/bubblewrap/tree/ak/sigint` . `maps` will automatically try to do this for you, but you must ensure you have the devtools installed to compile bwrap.

 ## Installing